pcavad/beginning-data-science/README.md

 - Machine Learning with IBM
 - AI Engineering with IBM

+I also included a folder with visualizations.

-Note: the notebooks represent a learning path.
+Note: the notebooks mirror a learning path.

 # Content:
 - 1. Capstone project Adavanced Data Science with IBM specialization (image classification with a CNN).